ItsK1tty/w1tchdocs/docs/source/reference.rst

 bool get_vehicle_bypass()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if the bypass for spawning Online cars in SinglePlayer is enabled.
+Checks whether the bypass for spawning Online cars in SinglePlayer is enabled.

 **Parameters:**